What is RootsMagic?

 Root’s Magic: Importing another file type into Roots Magic

-- Give your file a name and make sure that LDS Support and new FamilySearch support are checked.
+- Give your file a name and make sure that LDS Support and FamilySearch Family Tree support boxes are checked.

 Some General Notes about GEDCOM